 Georgia based the youth concussion law on the regulations set forth by the NFL.
 There are three primary elements, which include providing a concussion information form to parents, ensuring that an injured athlete is quickly taken out of the game and treated, and preventing anyone with a concussion from returning to the game without their treating physician’s approval.

-The concussion information form must be signed by the parents of student athletes, and it provides information about head injuries and the risks associated with playing sports.
+The concussion information form must be signed by the parents of student-athletes, and it provides information about head injuries and the risks associated with playing sports.
 The student cannot participate in the given sport without this information form signed.

-Any student who shows any signs of concussion must also be quickly removed from the field, whether it is a game, a practice session, or tryouts, and be provided with a physician’s evaluation right away.
+Any student who shows any signs of a concussion must also be quickly removed from the field, whether it is a game, a practice session, or tryouts, and be provided with a physician’s evaluation right away.
 This ensures that concussions do not go undiagnosed.

 Once a concussion has been diagnosed, the student cannot return to the game until a physician gives written approval to do so.
-This ensures that student athletes have time to recover and are not put back in the game before they are ready, minimizing the likelihood of further injury.
+This ensures that student-athletes have time to recover and are not put back in the game before they are ready, minimizing the likelihood of further injury.

-Does This Law Apply to Your Student Athlete?
+Does This Law Apply to Your Student-Athlete?

 What Happens When Someone Violates The Law?